swamp/compiler/README.md

 #### Custom type

 Define own type with variants that can have parameters.
+Name must start with uppercase.

 ```haskell